Boybuloq: Exploration

-In 1991 lower levels of the New branch were discovered, and in 1992 an additional chimney upwards was climbed, to +257 m which gave the final cave depth of 1415 m.
+In 1991 lower levels of the New branch were discovered, and in 1992 an additional chimney upwards was climbed to +257 m, which gave the final cave depth of 1415 m.
 In 1995 a major collapse in the cave was dug through, in 1998 the diving of the siphon at −560 m was unsuccessful, and the spring Holtan-Čašma, where the water from the terminal cave siphon comes to light, was also dived.
-The spring is situated 130 m below the terminal cave siphon while the horizontal distance is 7 km, and so the connecting passages are most likely submerged.
+The spring is situated 130 m below the terminal cave siphon while the horizontal distance is 7 km, so the connecting passages are most likely submerged.
 In the next years the turmoil which followed the dissolution of the Soviet Union was unfavorable for caving expeditions and SGS cavers returned to Uzbekistan only in 2007, to Boybuloq, and expeditions followed almost every year.
 New passages in Boybuloq were discovered and explored, yet the cave depth remained the same.
-Diving in the Holtan-Čašma spring was resumed in 2014, 2015 and 2016, when, at a horizontal distance of 170 m and depth of 18 m, a lenticular grotto was reached with narrow, downward extending slots, too narrow to pass.
+Diving in the Holtan-Čašma spring was resumed in 2014, 2015 and 2016, when, at a horizontal distance of 170 m and depth of 18 m, a lenticular grotto was reached with narrow, downward-extending slots, too narrow to pass.

-During the 2021 SGS and ASU expedition a survey team mapped the upwards extending tunnels in the New branch of the cave, explored in 2016.
-Survey data showed that the highest point achieved, where the tunnel narrows into an as yet impassable hole with very strong air current, is situated 272 m above the cave entrance.
-Boybuloq amplitude changed from 1415 m, achieved in 1992, to 1430 m and cave length increased to 15212 m.
+During the 2021 SGS and ASU expedition, a survey team mapped the upwards-extending tunnels in the New branch of the cave, explored in 2016.
+Survey data showed that the highest point achieved, where the tunnel narrows into an as-yet impassable hole with very strong air current, is situated 272 m above the cave entrance.
+Boybuloq's amplitude changed from 1415 m, achieved in 1992, to 1430 m, and its length increased to 15,212 m.